luodiaolaunch/FTP/readme.txt

-Implementation of a simple FTP client and server
+Implementation of a simple FTP client and server.